Moses Montefiore: Marriage and Baron Nathan Mayer Rothschild

 In 1812, Moses Montefiore married Judith Cohen (1784–1862), daughter of Levy Barent Cohen.
 Her sister, Henriette (or Hannah) (1783–1850), married Nathan Mayer Rothschild (1777–1836), for whom Montefiore's firm acted as stockbrokers.
 Nathan Rothschild headed the family's banking business in Britain, and the two brothers-in-law became business partners.
 In business, Montefiore was an innovator, investing in the supply of piped gas for street lighting to European cities via the Imperial Continental Gas Association.
 In 1824 he was among the founding consortium of the Alliance Assurance Company (which later merged with Sun Insurance to form Sun Alliance).

 Though somewhat lax in religious observance in his early life, after his visit to the Holy Land in 1827, Montefiore became a strictly observant Jew.
 He traveled with a personal shohet (ritual slaughterer), to ensure that he would have a ready supply of kosher meat.
 Although Montefiore spent only a few days in Jerusalem, the 1827 visit changed his life.
 He resolved to increase his religious observance and to attend synagogue on Shabbat, as well as Mondays and Thursdays when the Torah is read.
 The visit had been a "spiritual transforming event" for him.

 In 1831, Montefiore purchased a country estate with twenty-four acres on the East Cliff of the fashionable seaside town of Ramsgate.
 The property had previously been a country house of Queen Caroline, when she was still Princess of Wales.
 It was next owned by the Marquess Wellesley, a brother of the Duke of Wellington.
 Soon afterward, Montefiore purchased the adjoining land and commissioned his cousin, architect David Mocatta, to design a private synagogue, known as the Montefiore Synagogue.
 It opened with a grand public ceremony in 1833.

-Montefiore is mentioned in Charles Dickens' diaries, in the personal papers of George Eliot, and in James Joyce’s novel Ulysses.
+Montefiore is mentioned in the personal papers of George Eliot and in James Joyce's novel Ulysses.
 It is known that he had contacts with Protestant non-conformists and social reformers in Victorian England.
 He was active in public initiatives aimed at alleviating the persecution of minorities in the Middle East and elsewhere, and he worked closely with organisations that campaigned for the abolition of slavery.
 A Government loan raised by the Rothschilds and Montefiore in 1835 enabled the British Government to compensate plantation owners under the Slavery Abolition Act 1833 and abolish slavery in the Empire.

 In 1836 Montefiore became a governor of Christ's Hospital, the Bluecoat school, after assisting in the case of a distressed man who had appealed to him to help his soon-to-be-widowed wife and son.
 Montefiore was elected Sheriff of the City of London in 1837.
 He was knighted in November 1837.